-Villers St, Strand, London; cabinet maker, japanner and looking-glass seller (fl.
+Villers Street, Strand, London; cabinet maker, japanner and looking-glass seller (fl.
 1687–d.1727)

 One of the most fashionable furniture suppliers of the first decades of the 18th century.
 The earliest known reference to him occurs in the Calendar of State Papers Domestic for 16 December 1687.
-Nothing further is known until in June 1702 he was undertaking repairs to marquetry furniture and executing gilding at Drayton House, Northants., amounting to £52 9s 6d.
+Nothing further is known until in June 1702 when he was undertaking repairs to marquetry furniture and executing gilding at Drayton House, Northamptonshire, amounting to £52 9s 6d.
 In the period May to July of the following year he was engaged in ‘making up an Indian Chest of yr. owne boards, finding locks & hindges and painting the 2 ends’ for the same patron at a cost of £8 10s.

-On 14 January 1716/7 an advertisement appeared in the Daily Courant giving notice that he intended to ‘leave off his trade’.
-Further notices appeared on 17 January 1716/7 and 15 July 1717.
-His address was given as ‘The Great Looking-Glass Shop’ at the corner of Villiers Street and the Strand.
-His stock included ‘all Sorts of Looking Glasses Glass Pannels and sconces, Cabinets both English and Japan, Scrutores, Tables, Stands, Writing Desks, Book Cases, Card Tables, Dressing Suits and Chests of Drawers both of Japan and Wallnet-tree; likewise carved and Gilded Sconces, and all Sorts of China, Tea Tables, Screens and Fire-Screens, Oyl Pictures, Strong Boxes …’.
 Despite this announcement he continued to trade and in 1719 was supplying goods on a very grand scale to the Marquis of Annandale.
 One commission alone came to £222 9s while another account details the supply of mirrors with walnut and glass and gilt frames and ‘a fine large pair of Sconces in glass & gold frames & carved as gold heads’.
 This latter item cost £24 alone and the total was £97 5s.
-His death was recorded in April 1727 and it was indicated that the premises that he occupied were available to let.
-The sale of his goods and stock were noted in the Daily Courant for 17 July 1727

-Source: DEFM; Murdoch, ‘Jean, René and Thomas Pelletier, a Huguenot family of carvers and gilders in England 1682-1726.
-Part II’, Burlington Magazine, (June 1998)
+Sources: DEFM; Murdoch, ‘Jean, René and Thomas Pelletier, a Huguenot family of carvers and gilders in England 1682-1726.
+Part II’, Burlington Magazine, (June 1998).